When a Top-Tier Firm Quotes $200K for Your GTM Strategy

 Then he started checking the numbers.

 This is the trap.
 AI tools produce strategy-shaped content at near-zero cost.
-But strategy-shaped content without evidence is worse than no strategy at all — because it creates false confidence that collapses under scrutiny.
+But strategy-shaped content without evidence is worse than no strategy at all — because it creates false confidence that collapses under scrutiny, and that exposure now shows up explicitly in M&A due-diligence warranties and R&W insurance underwriting (Development Corporate, 2026).

 The Evidence Gap